,

 Instructions

-• Put water and elderberries into a small saucepan.
+• Put water, elderberries, turmeric, and cinnamon into a small saucepan.

 • Bring to a boil, reduce heat, and simmer for about 15 minutes.
-This helps bring out the beneficial properties of the elderberries.
+This helps bring out the beneficial properties of the elderberries and reduces turmeric’s bitterness.

 • Remove from heat and let cool for about 5 minutes.

-• Finally, strain through a fine mesh strainer and pour into individual mugs.
+• Strain through a fine mesh seive and pour into individual mugs.

 • Stir in raw honey if using.